 Choose a container tall enough to hold the leaf.
 Select a healthy leaf that is not too old and use clean, sharp shears to cut it off.
 Put the cut end of the leaf in just enough water to cover the bottom quarter of tissue.
 Place the container in an indirect light situation and change the water every couple of days.
 Soon you will see little roots.
 Plant the rooted leaf in sand or peat moss and follow usual snake plant care.

 Propagating Snake Plants with Cuttings

 This method is really no different than the water method, but it skips a step.
-You can let the cut leaf callus over for a day or two.
-Then insert the cut end into lightly moist sand in a container.
+Let the cut leaf callus over for a day or two, then insert the cut end into lightly moist sand in a container.
 Wait a couple of weeks and the plant will root on its own.

 Snake Plant Propagation from Division

 The mother-in-law tongue plant rises from thick, under-the-soil organs called rhizomes.
 These house the energy for leaf and stem growth.
 Pull the plant from its pot and use sharp shears or a hand saw to cut the base apart into sections.
 Usually just cut it in half unless the plant is really old and has masses of rhizomes.
 A good rule of thumb is at least three rhizomes plus one healthy leaf per new plant.
 Plant each new section in fresh potting medium.